YourAverageLink/ssgz/README.md

 ## Downloads / Usage

-ssgz is a command-line program that may be run from source or run as an executable from the Releases tab.
+ssgz is a program that may be run from source or run as an executable from the Releases tab.
+It features a UI from which you may extract a copy of Skyward Sword and apply practice patches.

-It accepts one argument for the version you wish to patch: `us` for the NTSC North American 1.0 version, or `jp` for the Japanese version.
+It can optionally accept the `--noui` argument to run solely in the command line, along with another argument for the version you wish to patch: `us` for the NTSC North American 1.0 version, or `jp` for the Japanese version.

 You will need to provide a clean `.iso` file of either of these versions (version code `SOUE01` or `SOUJ01`, respectively).

 ### Running from Source